-Star Wars stormtrooper projected on Orwell bridge
+Star Wars Day: Stormtrooper projected on Orwell bridge

 A dancing Stormtrooper and lightsabers have been projected onto a bridge to mark Star Wars Day, May the 4th.

-The images were shone on Orwell Bridge, just south of Ipswich, Suffolk, on Wednesday night.
+The images were shone on to the Orwell Bridge, just south of Ipswich, Suffolk, on Wednesday night.

-Stuart Harris from Motion Mapping, Ipswich, a fan of the series said two "really bright" projectors were used.
+Stuart Harris from Motion Mapping, Ipswich, who is a fan of the series, said two "really bright" projectors were used.

-He said all the "uprights" of the iconic bridge were "perfect for lightsabers, it was just a bit of fun".
+He said all the "uprights" of the bridge were "perfect for lightsabers, it was just a bit of fun".

 "I had people messaging me saying, have you seen this, was this you?